creswick/Newt/README.md

  - make a copy of your config file somewhere so you don't break the one you actually use.
  - replace your user name with the string `<<<username>>>`
  - replace your password with the string `<<<password>>>`

- - Send your friends the new file with these instructions:
+Now, send your friends the new file with these instructions:

  1. Go install newt!
  2. Save this template to /tmp/myTemplate